skatejs/bore/README.md

 # bore

-*Work in progress.*

-[Enzyme](https://github.com/airbnb/enzyme)-like testing utility built for the DOM and Web Components.
+[Enzyme](https://github.com/airbnb/enzyme)-like testing utility built for the DOM and Web Components, that works both on the server and in browsers.

 ```sh
 npm install bore --save-dev